An unconditional experimental test of Nonclassicality: Random Access Codes

 \section{Random Access Codes}

 Random Access Code (RAC) is a communication complexity problem.
-In the simplest case of a RAC, the sender (Alice) is given an input $a$ which consists of two bits: $a_0$ and $a_1$.
-She is only allowed a single use of a communication channel which transmits systems of unit capacity to send a message to the receiver (Bob).
-This means that the communicated system is a single bit and qubit of information in the classical and quantum cases respectively.
+In its simplest case, the sender (Alice) is given an input $a$ consisting of two bits: $a_0$ and $a_1$.
+She is only allowed a single use of a communication channel which transmits systems of one classical bit capacity to send a message to the receiver (Bob).
+This means that the communicated system is a single bit (qubit) of information in the classical (quantum) case.
 The receiver, apart from the message, also receives an input $y\in\{0,1\}$ and his task is to return one of the bits that the sender received specified by this input, i.e. $a_y$.
 If we denote the output of the receiver by $b$ then the success of the task is measured by the probability $P(b = a_y|a,y)$.

-The use of RACs in quantum information was mentioned already in \cite{Wiesner} and the interest in them has been present ever since \cite{rac1,rac2}.
-In fact most of SDI protocols are based on RAC \cite{SDI,Li1,Li2} and depending on the targeted application, different figures of merit can be used, e.g.: average success probability $S_{av}=\frac{1}{8}\sum_{a,y}P(b = a_y|a,y)$ \cite{SDI,Li1,Li2}; worst case $S_{wc}=\min_{a,y}P(b = a_y|a,y)$ \cite{rac1}; or even the whole set $\{P(b = a_y|a,y)\}_{a,y}$ \cite{ex1}.
+The use of RACs in quantum information was mentioned already in~\cite{Wiesner} and the interest in them has been present ever since~\cite{rac1,rac2}.
+In fact most of SDI protocols are based on RAC~\cite{SDI,Li1,Li2} and depending on the targeted application, different figures of merit can be used, e.g.: average success probability $S_{av}=\frac{1}{8}\sum_{a,y}P(b = a_y|a,y)$~\cite{SDI,Li1,Li2}; worst case $S_{wc}=\min_{a,y}P(b = a_y|a,y)$~\cite{rac1}; or even the whole set $\{P(b = a_y|a,y)\}_{a,y}$~\cite{ex1}.
 Regardless of the chosen figure of merit, quantum communication allows us to reach values, that are not possible for classical resources, thereby making RACs a good choice for a test of nonclassicality.
 For example, the maximum average success probability when 1 bit is communicated is 0.75 while with 1 qubit it can reach 0.85.